-Despite very few degrees of freedom (2) errors for testing the effect of system on peak height for optimizing NUE for combine-harvested grain, the influence was nonetheless significant (P < 0.05; s.e.
-D. = 19.9 mm); the peak height was fitted to be 150 mm lower in the conventional system (Fig. 3) than in the organic system (Fig. 4).
+Despite very low error degree of freedom (2) for testing the effect of system on peak height for optimizing NUE for combine harvested grain the influence was nonetheless significant (P<0.05; S.E.D. =19.9 mm); peak height was fitted to be 150 mm lower in the conventional system (Fig. 3) than in the organic system (Fig. 4).
 Main effects of system, allele and their interaction necessarily derive from effects on yield components.
 Higher grain yields in the conventional system resulted from greater numbers of ears/m, mean grain weights, and for most genotypes, increased grains per ear (Fig. 9).
-The quadratic response of grain yield and NUE to height was largely a reflection of effects on grain numbers per ear (Fig. 9c), as was the increased optimal height for NUE in the organic system compared with the conventional system.
-The supraoptimal height of Maris Widgeon and Maris Huntsman rht (tall) were particularly associated with low grain numbers per ear, whereas there seemed no penalty for height with regards to ear population (Fig. 9a) nor mean grain weight (Fig. 9b), with generally positive associations observed over the range of heights achieved.
-In Mercia, Rht-D1b was associated with reduced mean grain weight in both systems (Fig. 9b), but this was only compensated by apparently increased grain numbers per ear in the conventional system.
+The quadratic response of grain yield and NUE to height was largely a reflection of effects on grain numbers per ear (Fig. 9C), as was increased optimal height for NUE in the organic system compared with the conventional system.
+The supra-optimal height of Maris Widgeon and Maris Huntsman rht (tall) were particularly associated with low grain numbers per ear, whereas there seemed no penalty for height with regards to ear population (Fig. 9A) nor mean grain weight (Fig. 9B) with generally positive associations observed over the range of heights acheived.
+In Mercia, Rht-D1b was associated with reduced mean grain weight in both systems (Fig. 9B), but this was only compensated by apparently increased grain numbers per ear in the conventional system.